wp-plugins/collapsing-categories/readme.txt

 == CHANGELOG ==

 = 2.0 (2010.xx.xx) =
+* Can now use custom taxonomies
+* Don't display any tags for title if title is empty
+* TODO: easier style handling
+* TODO: Updated settings page
+* TODO: update coding standards
 * Fixed bug with extraneous li when not showing posts (thanks neoen for pointing it out)
 * Added option to show empty categories